Efstapap/3.3.-mongo-replicated/README.md

 - `datadb02`: This volume is mounted to the `/data/db` directory within the `db02` container, ensuring that the data for the secondary node is stored persistently.

-### pymongo

-It is a Python driver for MongoDB.
-It provides an interface for interacting with MongoDB from Python.

 ### Tkinter

 It is a standard Python library for creating GUI (Graphical User Interface) applications.
 In this code, Tkinter is used to create a window and display the results of MongoDB operations.

-### MongoClient

-It is a class from the pymongo library that represents a MongoDB client.
-It is used to establish a connection to the MongoDB replica set using the specified connection string.

-### ReadPreference

-It is an enumeration from the pymongo library that defines the read preference mode for MongoDB operations.
-In our code, ReadPreference.SECONDARY is used to specify that the read operations should be directed to secondary nodes of the replica set.

-### WriteConcern

-It is a class from the pymongo library that specifies the write concern options for MongoDB operations.
-In our code, w=1 is used to ensure that write operations are acknowledged by the primary node.

 ## Repository Structure
 - `README.md`: This README file.